Defenders (comics): The Fearless Defenders

 February 2013 saw the debut of The Fearless Defenders, a series written by Cullen Bunn with artwork by Will Sliney.
 Bunn said that he had wanted to write the series, which centers on a new team of Valkyrior, led by Valkyrie and Misty Knight, after writing Fear Itself: The Fearless.
-It was suggested to him that it should run as a Defenders title, however Bunn explained that beyond the name there is "little connection" to the Defenders.
+It was suggested to him that it should run as a Defenders title; however, Bunn explained that beyond the name there is "little connection" to the Defenders.

 2017 series

 The Defenders (2017) #1, with the team consisting of Iron Fist, Luke Cage, Jessica Jones and Daredevil.
 Art by David Marquez.

 In August 2017, Marvel launched a new Defenders comic book series starring Daredevil, Jessica Jones, Luke Cage and Iron Fist, based on the Netflix incarnation of the team.

-During the "Secret Empire" storyline, the Defenders were seen fighting the villains that were on a rampage for what happened in Pleasant Hill.
-They were defeated when Nitro exploded.
+This incarnation of the Defenders appears in the storyline "Secret Empire", where they battle a group of villains who sought revenge for being imprisoned at Pleasant Hill.

 The Best Defense

-2018 saw a new five part crossover storyline involving the "Big Four" members of the team.
-Published throughout December, the plot features separate issues all sub-titled "The Best Defense" in Immortal Hulk, Namor, Doctor Strange and Silver Surfer which culminates in a final issue under the banner of The Defenders.
+2018 saw a new five-part crossover storyline involving the "Big Four" members of the team.
+Published throughout December, the plot features separate issues all sub-titled "The Best Defense" in The Immortal Hulk, Namor, Doctor Strange and Silver Surfer which culminates in a final issue under the banner of The Defenders.
 Announced on August 24, 2018, the creative teams were respectively: